DylanPiercey/set-dom/README.md

 JSX is great but there are so many other nice alternatives.
 React is great but it's clunky and opinionated.

-This is inspired by [diffhtml](https://github.com/tbranyen/diffhtml), [morphdom](https://github.com/patrick-steele-idem/morphdom) and my knowlegde from [tusk](https://github.com/DylanPiercey/tusk).
+This is inspired by [diffhtml](https://github.com/tbranyen/diffhtml), [morphdom](https://github.com/patrick-steele-idem/morphdom) and my knowledge from [tusk](https://github.com/DylanPiercey/tusk).
 I set out to create a no nonsense "dom to dom" diffing algorithm that was fast and compact.

 ### Features
 * ~800 bytes min/gzip.